CC1358952/cs1302-api-app/meta/DEADLINE.md

 I'm still proud of what I have created.
 If you showed me this project at the beginning of the semester and said that I built this a few months later, I would not have believed you.
 This project did a good job of showcasing and implementing most of the new things I learned this semester.

+## Final Attribution Notes:

+1) I cited the NHL Logos I used to the best of my abilities and feel that I am within the bounds of fair use.
+That being said, I do not want this being publicly shared outside of the university for the sake precaution.

+2) The weather images are sourced from the WeatherAPI.
+I used the link on their documentation to download the ZIP file and uploaded them into the project for the sake of speed.